RaymONT-Up/CineLife/README.md

 - **TypeScript**: A statically typed programming language to improve code security and readability.
 - **Jest and React testing library**: For unit testing applications.
 - **Storybook and Loki**: A tool for developing user interface components in a project.
-- **Functional Design**: Like the front-end architecture of an application.
 - **Firebase**: Database and user ratings.
 - **Eslint, Stylelint**: Linters for the project.
 - **Webpack**: Project builder.